poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_array_mount.md

 ### Options

 ```
   -a, --array-name string      The name of the array to mount
+  -w, --enable-write-through   When specified, the array to be mounted will work with write through mode.
   -h, --help                   help for mount
 ```

 ### Options inherited from parent commands